 Compliance is averaged over the hours the registration was dispatched for at least 30 minutes of the clock hour during the event for FSL and GLD customers.
 Compliance is averaged over all hours the registration was dispatched for non-interval metered LDLC programs.
-For FSL and GLD customers dispatched by PJM for at least 30 minutes of the clock hour (i.e. "partial dispatch compliance hour"), the registered capacity commitment for the partial dispatch compliance hour will be prorated based on the number of minutes dispatched during the clock hour.
+For FSL and GLD customers dispatched by PJM for at least 30 minutes of the clock hour (i.e. "partial dispatch compliance hour"), the registered capacity commitment for the partial dispatch compliance hour.